Lockout Tagout and Permit-to-Work: Where Isolation Control Fails

 Isolation failures frequently emerge during plant restart.

 Isolations are removed, equipment is re-energised, and systems return to service.
 Production pressure often peaks at exactly this moment.
+The work is complete, the permit is closed, and attention has shifted to restoring operations.

 Isolation Verification: What Actually Matters